stephanfowler/nft-surface/client/README.md

 ## Configuration

-You will need to ammend `clien/.env`.
+You will need to amend `clien/.env`.
 Note that this file doe NOT contain secrets, unlike `smart-contract/.env`.

 ```
 #catalogFilename = 'catalog_chainid_31337.json'